whoop-t/nice-futurama-sus/README.md

     path: config
 ```

-Add this module to `build.yaml`(this is for corne, but change for your keyboard)
+Add this module to `build.yaml`(this is for corne, but change for your keyboard if needed)
 ```yaml
 include:
   - board: nice_nano_v2